t04glovern/selfie2anime-tutorial/.blog/README.md

 ---

-Lets pretend you've spent a bunch of time training your model and now you'd like to perform interence against it.
-The process for doing this can be kicked off with a commmand similar to the one below:
+Let's pretend you've spent a bunch of time training your model and now you'd like to perform inference against it.
+The process for doing this can be kicked off with a command similar to the one below:

 ```bash
 python main.py \